Time to build your Messenger chatbot. Get to know our most popular and powerful features so you can take advantage.

 Use Comments Autoreply to have your bot automatically reach out to users who comment on your Facebook page posts.
 You can have your chatbot privately message all commenters in Messenger, or just those whose comment contains a specific keyword.
 You can apply this rule to all posts, or one in particular.

-👉 If you've built your bot in the Flows tab, Comments Autoreply takes the form of an Entry Point.
+Comments Autoreply takes the form of an Entry Point.
 Double click anywhere in the workspace while in the Flows tab to add an Entry Point to your bot.
 Learn how to use Entry Points.

 💡Example use case: Run a giveaway.

 Post about it on your Facebook page, asking users to comment 20% off to instantly receive a 20%-off coupon for your store, for example.
-Once you've set up an autoreply rule for that phrase, your bot will send the coupon code via Messenger to all users who comment that phrase.
+Once you've set up an autoreply rule for that phrase, your bot will send the coupon code via Messenger to all users who comment on that phrase.
 It can then engage them in other ways to increase conversions, like by offering a product recommendation flow.
 Plus, you'll be able to reengage these users with other promotions later because they're now considered reachable.

 Entry Points are a feature of Chatfuel's Flows tab.
 Essentially, they bring users into a chatbot flow.